Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 For RNG and export sidecars, the disagreement to resolve is usually timing or delivery, not whether a valid contribution should be included.

+Fetched RNG proofs must be bound to the consensus parent ledger for the round being merged.
+A proof that verifies a proposal signature for some older parent is not valid sidecar evidence for the current round, even if the sidecar leaf claims the current sequence.
+The parent-ledger binding is what prevents a stale commit proof from being relabeled into a new round and displacing the in-round commit/reveal pair.

 The entropy sidecar gate always gives peers at least one observation tick after publishing `entropySetHash`.
 Publishing and accepting in the same tick can hide conflicts and produce asymmetric zero/non-zero outcomes.